 With that in mind, let’s see how you can use a landing page builder to customize specific password-protected pages in WordPress.

-Method 2: Customize a Specific Password Protected Page Using SeedProd
+Method 2: Customize a Specific Password-Protected Page Using SeedProd

 First, let’s install and activate the SeedProd plugin.
-If you need help, then please see our guide on how to install a WordPress plugin.
+If you need help, please see our guide on how to install a WordPress plugin.

 Upon activation, you’ll see SeedProd’s welcome screen in your WordPress dashboard.